 The National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Commercial Purposes 2008 (the code) sets the standard of humane conduct required of licence holders shooting macropods.
-A review of the code started in 2018 and ongoing during early 2019.
+A review of the code started in 2018 and continued throughout 2019.
 The review is being led by AgriFutures Australia through an appointed consultant and project reference group.
 The reference group has representatives from Australian, state government authorities responsible for kangaroo management, the kangaroo and pastoral industries, the Australian Veterinary Association and RSPCA.
 The Queensland Macropod Management Program represents states with a commercial harvest on the reference group.
+Public consultation of the revised commercial code ran for 28 days beginning on the 25th November 2019.
+It is expected the new code will come into effect during 2020.

-The Macropod Management Program conducted a trial on the methods and feasibility of inspecting the skulls of harvested macropods as soon as possible after harvest.
-The purpose of this trial was to assess the feasibility of the inspection methods as an additional compliance activity to identify breaches of the code and detect other compliance issues.
-The additional inspections were conducted at the place where the animal was taken within hours of harvest taking place and identified no breaches of the code or legislative requirements.
-Review of the inspection model are ongoing to determine viability.
+The Macropod Management Program completed the trial of methods and feasibility for inspecting skulls of recently harvested macropods.
+The purpose of this trial, begun in 2018, was to assess the feasibility of inspection methods as an additional compliance activity to identify breaches of the code and detect other compliance issues.
+Three methods of inspecting dressing sites were trialled on site within hours of harvesting taking place and identified no breaches of the code or legislative requirements.
+One method of site inspection was identified as the most successful for inspecting recently harvested skulls for noncompliance with the code of practice.

-During 2017, the department implemented a new online licencing system across all business areas called Connect.
+During 2017, the department implemented a new online licencing system across all business areas.
 The system provides customers with the ability to apply for permits and order macropod items (tags and return books) online.
-Whilst a paper based system of applying for licences and tags is still available over 350 licensees have created Connect accounts and transact online.
+Continual upgrades to the online portal occurred throughout 2019 with further extended capabilities anticipated for release during the 2020 harvest period.
+Whilst a paper based system of applying for licences and tags is still available over 40% of macropod program clients are now using the online portal.